 34% of Uganda's total birds are found here.
 35 species are found in Semliki National Park only and 12 are very rare in East Africa but easy to be observed here.
 This long list includes 4 Hornbill species (White Crested, Red Dwarf, Black Dwarf and Wattled Casque), Red Rumped Tinker Bird, Palm Greenbul and lyre tailed honey guide.
 7 "new" bird species were recorded only in the 1990s.
 Of the 374 species of recorded butterflies 46 are forest swallowtails and charaxes.
 This incredible variety is attributed to the presence of varied habitats, forest swamps, grassland, bush land and an extensive system of hot springs,

 warm swamps and savannah woodland.

 Guided Nature Walks

-A series of trails has been developed in the forest to provide access for birders.
-Not to be missed the Sempaya hot springs trail that leads to two hot springs situated in a tract of hot mineral encrusted swamp land where visitors see a two meters jet of hot water at 130° C. and a pool of 12 m of diameter of oozing boiling water at 106° C.
+Connected trails have been developed to offer good hiking with semliki reserve.
+There is a walk to Sempaya hot springs trail that opens up to two hot springs where you will see a two meters fountain of hot water at 130° C. pouring in a pool of 12m boiling water at 106° C.

-Another interesting trail for birdwatching is a 15 km through forest fringed oxbow lakes.
-Resident birds include: spot breasted ibis, Nkulengu rail, black throated coucal, Maxwell's black weaver and many more.
-Fishing is permitted.
+15kms through the forest for bird watching offers spot breasted ibis, Nkulengu rail, black throated coucal, Maxwell's black weaver and many more.